Description of foraminal stenosis

 The most usual cause of radicular pain is sciatica (pain that radiates along the sciatic nerve that runs down the buttocks, along the back of the thigh and calf and into the foot).

 Complimentary MRI review and initial medical consultation

 Send your MRI or CT scan to Laser Spine Institute for a complimentary review by one of our orthopedic experts.
-A Patient Care Coordinator will contact you to discuss your condition(s) and what treatment may be effective.
+A Spine Care Consultant will contact you to discuss your condition(s) and what treatment may be effective.
 This review is at no cost to you, with no obligation and is kept completely confidential between you and the staff at Laser Spine Institute.